Chart Color Schemes

 Health outcomes in Townsville - South are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Townsville - South has below-average health indicators, with common health conditions slightly more prevalent across both younger and older age cohorts compared to the average SA2 area.
+Townsville - South has below-average health indicators with common conditions more prevalent than average across both younger and older age cohorts.

-Private health cover is present at approximately 52% of the total population (~3,036 people), which is higher than the average rate.
-The most common medical conditions are arthritis (9.1%) and mental health issues (8.3%).
-Around 68.2% of residents report no medical ailments, compared to 67.8% across Rest of Qld.
-The area has a higher proportion of seniors aged 65 and over at 19.0% (1,113 people), compared to the state average of 14.9%.
-Health outcomes among seniors are above average, performing better than the general population in health metrics.
+Private health cover rate is approximately 52%, impacting around 3,036 people.
+The most common conditions are arthritis (9.1%) and mental health issues (8.3%).
+About 68.2% of residents report no medical ailments, compared to 67.8% in Rest of Qld.
+The area has a higher proportion of seniors aged 65 and over at 19.0%, totaling 1,113 people, compared to 14.9% in Rest of Qld.
+Health outcomes among seniors are above average and better than the general population's health metrics.

 Frequently Asked Questions - Health